qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

 .. warning::
-   Any background task (regardless of how it is created) must NEVER use any QObject that live on the main thread, such as accessing QgsVectorLayer, QgsProject or perform any GUI based operations like creating new widgets or interacting with existing widgets.
+   Any background task (regardless of how it is created) must NEVER use any QObject that lives on the main thread, such as accessing QgsVectorLayer, QgsProject or perform any GUI based operations like creating new widgets or interacting with existing widgets.
    Qt widgets must only be accessed or modified from the main thread.